A/N: Warning for more violence in this chapter.

 “Yes, apparently the doctor needs to see the injury in order to be able to assess it,” Gareth said dryly.

 Gareth huffed and sat.
-“This whole bloody visit has been a waste of time.”
+“Sorry.
+It’s just that this whole bloody visit has been a waste of time.”

 “And that’s why we’re sitting here and not leaving, is it?”